cserobiul/burst-transmitsms-api/README.md

 $api = new TransmitsmsAPI($apiKey, $apiSecret);

 //write a message (as per your needed)
-$message = 'This sms has been sent from Burst TransmitSMS API throw cserobiul/burst-transmitsms-api package.'
+$message = 'This sms has been sent from Burst TransmitSMS API throught cserobiul/burst-transmitsms-api package.'
 $number = '6104****54**';

 //message sent